SeisSol/SeisSol/Documentation/build-dependencies.rst

 Required Libraries
 ~~~~~~~~~~~~~~~~~~

-The following libraries need to installed for all SeisSol CPU and GPU builds.
+The following libraries need to be installed for all SeisSol CPU and GPU builds.
 To get a working CPU build, installing all libraries described here is enough.
 However, installing a GEMM generator and a graph partitioner is still recommended for better performance and better load balancing, respectively.

 Installing HDF5
 """""""""""""""

-We begin with HDF5 which is needed for reading meshes in PUML format (the default format in SeisSol, and the output of PUMgen).
 If your system does not have it e.g. as a module file (type ``module avail | grep hdf5`` to look for it),
 you may compile it manually with the following commands: